Overview

 10. Open the Properties > Actions panel and create an new action with the following properties:

-Also we don’t want to be able to click on the current node as it would reload it.
+Note: we don’t want to be able to click on the current node as it would simply reload it.
 So we will set a modifier to disable clicking on the button that represents the current node.

 14. Select OK to close the Action Filter and OK to close the Action Settings

-Note: Before we test again lets put the Cloner into the Menu bar
+Note: before we test again lets put the menu_list into the menu_bg

 16. Select the menu_list element and set the following Properties > Position: